Ian-Joseph/CleanCity/Tests/test-cases.md

 **Expected Result:** The form should not submitted and validation errors should be displayed, preventing incomplete or incorrect submissions.

-**Actual Result:** The form should is not submitted and validation errors are displayed, preventing incomplete or incorrect submissions.
+**Actual Result:** The form is not submitted and validation errors are displayed, preventing incomplete or incorrect submissions.

 ---